Kuilta

 Kuilta or Kulta are one of the farming communities of Odisha state in India.
 They are especially presented in patnagarh of Balangir district and other western part of Odisha.
+They are counterparts of Chasa (caste) in Western Odisha.
+They speak Odia.
 The Kuilta worship Raneswara Ramachandi devi as their principal deity.
 Lord Raneswara is worshipped as lord Shiva and goddess Ramachandi as Parbati.